CAD to GIS: Convert Parcel Lines and Text from DGN to Geodatabase

 7. Create Points

 Add a VertexCreator transformer to the canvas.
 Connect the ListConcatenator Output port to the VertexCreator.
-Set the Mode to Replace with Point and set the X and Y values to read _x and _y respectively.
+Set the Mode to Replace with Point and set the X and Y values to read _x and _y, respectively.
 The VertexCreator will serve as the insertion point for the Length value.

 8. Set Text Properties

-Add a TextPropertySetter transformer to the canvas, this transformer will change the geometry back to Text.
+Add a TextPropertySetter transformer to the canvas; this transformer will change the geometry back to Text.
 Connect the VertexCreator Output port to the TextPropertySetter.
-Open the TextPropertySetter parameters set the following parameters, Text String: Length, Text Size: fme_text_size, Text Rotation: fme_rotation.
+Open the TextPropertySetter parameters, set the following parameters: Text String: Length, Text Size: fme_text_size, Text Rotation: fme_rotation.

 Part 3c: Transfer Text Values onto Parcel Lines

-1. Create Bounding Box for ParcelLineLength
+1. Create a Bounding Box for ParcelLineLength

 Add a BoundingBoxReplacer transformer to the canvas.
 Connect the TextPropertySetter to the BoundingBoxReplacer.
 This transformer replaces all ParcelLineLength features with a bounding box so that it is easier to match the correct parcel length with the parcel lines.

-2. FIlter Line and Arc Geometry
+2. Filter Line and Arc Geometry

 Add a GeometryFilter transformer to the canvas.
 Connect the ParcelBoundary feature type to the GeometryFilter transformer.
-In the GeometryFilter parameters set the Geometry Types to Filter to read Lines and Arcs.
+In the GeometryFilter parameters, set the Geometry Types to Filter to read Lines and Arcs.

 3. Match ParcelBoundary Lines and Arcs with

 Add a NeighborFinder transformer to the canvas.
-Connect the Line and Arc output ports from the GeometryFIlter to the Base input port of the NeighborFinder.
+Connect the Line and Arc output ports from the GeometryFilter to the Base input port of the NeighborFinder.
 Then connect the Box output port from the BoundingBoxReplacer transformer to the Candidate input port on the NeighborFinder.
 The NeighborFinder matches ParcelBoundary lines and arcs with the ParcelLineLength text features.
 ParcelBoundary lines and arcs which have matches will obtain Length and District attributes from ParcelLineLength.

 4. Calculate Length of Lines and Arcs